Join the Practice

 Our practice list is open to register as a new patient who lives within our catchment area.

-Please come along to Newquay Health Centre to register in person.
+Please click here to register online or come along to Newquay Health Centre to register in person.
 We will provide you with the necessary forms for registration.
-It is not presently possible to register with a GP at this Practice online, however we are developing this service and it will become available in the near future.

 Please note: we will not action any 'out of area' registrations that you submit.
 If you live outside the catchment area below, we will not process your application.
 Please register with a GP closer to your home.
 Many thanks